StereoKit/StereoKit-Docs/docs/index.md

 ## About

-StereoKit prioritizes mixed reality application development above all else!
-This allows us to focus on features such as a first class mixed reality input system, fast performance by default even on mobile devices, quick iteration time on-device, and a runtime asset pipeline that lets users and developers load real assets from the file-system.
+StereoKit prioritizes XR application development above all else!
+This allows us to focus on features such as a first class XR input system, fast performance by default even on mobile devices, quick iteration time on-device, and a runtime asset pipeline that lets users and developers load real assets from the file-system.
 All of this and more are packaged in a terse API that's well documented, easy to learn, and easy to write.

 StereoKit is ready to use, but still early in its life!
 Keep track on [Twitter](https://twitter.com/koujaku/) for development news and gifs, or check [this blog](https://playdeck.net/project/stereokit) for more substantial updates!
 Can't find a feature you need for your project?
 Request it on [the issues page](https://github.com/StereoKit/StereoKit/issues), and we'll prioritize getting you up and running!